Rouzbeh99/If-Conversion-Analysis/README.md

 ### Prerequisites

-You need followings installed on your system:
+You need to have followings installed on your system:

 - [LLVM](https://llvm.org/docs/GettingStarted.html)
 - [Clang](https://llvm.org/docs/GettingStarted.html)